 Jeez ‘eh.
 The very skincare you’re using to help rid acne.
 Can apple cider vinegar actually make you break out instead?
 Well dear friend, there are 2 reasons why apple cider vinegar could cause you an acne break out.
 1 is very bad and the other is a temporary side effect of exfoliating acids like the ones found in apple cider vinegar.

 Using apple cider vinegar for acne might make you break out because;

 - The pH of your apple cider vinegar toner’s too low and you’re causing your skin irritation/inflammation

-- You’re experiencing purging, aka a speed up of exfoliation and your pores have temporary become clogged
+- You’re experiencing purging, aka a speedup of exfoliation and your pores have temporarily become clogged

-Second reason – a side effect which will pass.
+The second reason – a side effect which will pass.
 As your skin’s introduced to exfoliating acids you go through a really quick dead skin cell shedding speed up.
 Imagine getting back into the gym after a month of feasts – the first weeks you’re going to see huge improvements, afterwards they slow down.
-As your skin’s exfoliating rate speeds up you can temporarily cause more dead skin cells to shed from inside your pores aka feed spot causing bacteria.
+As your skin’s exfoliating rate speeds up you can temporarily cause more dead skin cells to shed from inside your pores aka feed spot-causing bacteria.
 If you have purging you should be seeing symptoms improve within 1 to 2 months.

 …And if you’re planning to use something for acne, why not use the best ‘eh.
 Because you’re worth it.